sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #4.
 I want to display the last 10 lines of a file
 #5.
 I want to display the first ten lines of a file
 #6.
 I want to diplay only the third line of the file iacta
+#7.
+Creating a script that creates a file and adds text Best school and ends in a new line